📦 Improve Warehouse Productivity

 📊 Simulation

-Function: Calculate distance between two picking locations
+Function: Calculate the distance between two picking locations

 Function: Different routes between two storage locations in the warehouse